nylander/GAAS/annotation/CheatSheet/gxf.md

 **GTF stands for gene transfer format.**

-In this paper from 2003 (Keibler E, Brent M: Eval: a software package for analysis of genome annotations.
-BMC Bioinformatics 2003, 4:50.) they say:
+In this paper from 2003 ((Keibler E, Brent M: Eval: a software package for analysis of genome annotations.
+BMC Bioinformatics 2003, 4:50.)[https://doi.org/10.1186/1471-2105-4-50]) they say:

-    Annotations are submitted to Eval in GTF file format http://genes.cse.wustl.edu/GTF2.html, a community standard developed in the course of several collaborative genome annotations projects [Reese MG, Hartzell G, Harris NL, Ohler U, Abril JF, Lewis SE.
+    Annotations are submitted to Eval in GTF file format http://genes.cse.wustl.edu/GTF2.html, a community standard developed in the course of several collaborative genome annotations projects [(Reese MG, Hartzell G, Harris NL, Ohler U, Abril JF, Lewis SE.
 Genome annotation assessment in Drosophila melanogaster.
 Genome Res.
-2000;10:483–501. doi: 10.1101/gr.10.4.483. | Mouse Genome Sequencing Consortium Initial sequencing and comparative analysis of the mouse genome.
+2000;10:483–501. doi: 10.1101/gr.10.4.483.)[https://doi.org/10.1101/gr.10.4.483] | (Mouse Genome Sequencing Consortium Initial sequencing and comparative analysis of the mouse genome.
 Nature.
-2002;420:520–562. doi: 10.1038/nature01262. ].
+2002;420:520–562. doi: 10.1038/nature01262.)[https://doi.org/10.1038/nature01262]].
 As such it can be run on the output of any annotation system.

-So the oldest paper they point to is the one from Reese et al. from February 9, 2000 (Genome annotation assessment in Drosophila melanogaster) that says:
+So the oldest paper they point to is the one from (Reese et al. from February 9, 2000 (Genome annotation assessment in Drosophila melanogaster))[https://doi.org/10.1101/gr.10.4.483] that says:

     We found that the General Feature Format
     (GFF) (formerly known as the Gene Feature Finding